 -

-Taste: sweet, soft texture, prune, nutty, slightly woody character
+Taste: sweet, soft texture, dried plum, nutty, slightly woody character

 -